samanthasu12/TA-Strike-Analysis-For-Daily-Nexus/README.md

 # TA-Reddit-Strike-Analysis-For-Daily-Nexus

 This repository is the Reddit portion (my contribution!) to the 3 part (1 part assigned to each person) TA Strike Analysis consisting of Reddit, Twitter, and Discord data.
 After scraping reddit posts with PRAW, I analyzed trends in UCSB Student responses to the UAW strike through sentiment analysis.
-The final, combined research+visualizations will be published on January 26th as an article for the Daily Nexus.
+The final, combined research+visualizations will be published on Feb 2nd as an article for the Daily Nexus.

 In this project, I practiced using python packages in a colab notebook, created matplotlib and ggplot2 diagrams to graph results, wrote edgecases to get as many posts as possible, and journalism!

+Click here to see the article in making: https://docs.google.com/document/d/1yKQIgTGbQKy02g8r-10YFyNRlRRcNjVha-75VI7Fzeg/edit?usp=sharing

 Overall Sentiment (Made With R):